 Even if you aren’t innocent, in rare cases it’s possible to get your charges dismissed if the police failed to read you your Miranda rights or if they made other procedural errors during your arrest.
 If you want to get your charges reduced, your DUI lawyer in Canton can try to make a plea bargain with the judge or prosecution.

 Hiring an experienced attorney to fight your case is a smart move because your legal team will likely have defense strategies that you never thought of.
-To schedule a free consultation with a Canton DUI lawyer from Schwartz Criminal Defense Firm, call 248-930-5019 or fill out the contact form below.
+To schedule a free consultation with a Canton DUI lawyer from Schwartz Law Group, call 248-930-5019 or fill out the contact form below.